Are you looking for the best paver cleaning and sealing company or the correct way to clean and seal your pavers?

 How to Apply Your Paver Sealer With an Electric Spray System Designed Specifically for Water Based Paver Sealers and Paver Sealing

-Apply the paver sealer with an electric spray system designed specifically for water based paver sealers and paver sealing.
+Apply the paver sealer or concrete sealer with an electric spray system designed specifically for water based paver sealers and paver sealing.
 You can also use a pump up garden or irrigation type sprayer, however, this will take way more time which you may not have so it is best to hire a professional company that specializes in paver restoration and paver sealing.
 Make sure that you have the right equipment to do it correctly and efficiently.

 Take your time while applying the sealer with a roller or brush on a long handle in vertical, horizontal, and diagonal directions making sure all of the pavers are covered evenly without leaving any areas uncovered but realize that rolling or using a brush will not provide joint stabilization.
 Spraying or letting a professional paver sealing company clean and seal your pavers will provide optimal results.

 Once you are finished paver sealing, it is important to remember that they will need time to dry and cure before using them.
 Allow the sealer to dry for at least 24 hours or 1 day for foot traffic, 48 hours or 2 days for vehicular traffic, and 72 hours or 3 days or more for placement of furniture, doormats, or parking vehicles.
 This really depends on climate and weather conditions for the full cure time of paver surfaces before allowing any traffic onto the sealed area.
 The cooler it is, the longer it will take to cure, so give yourself some extra time if it is in the cooler months before driving or parking on a freshly sealed brick paver surface.